-Independence Health Group’s Keystone First unit enrolled fifty two.2 percentage of the 132,638 Southeastern Pennsylvania residents in the state’s new Medicaid managed care software for community-based supports and long-time period care, along with nursing homes, new facts from the Pennsylvania Department of Human Services display.
+New facts from the Pennsylvania Department of Human Services show that Independence Health Group’s Keystone First unit enrolled 52.
+2 percent of the 132,638 Southeastern Pennsylvania residents in the state’s new Medicaid managed care software for community-based supports and long-term care, along with nursing homes.

-The program started in January inside the Philadelphia place.
+The program started in January in Philadelphia.
 It requires elderly Medicaid beneficiaries and younger individuals with disabilities to select a managed-care provider to preserve receiving home care and other services paid for via Medicaid.

 Pa.
-Alternatives three firms to control Medicaid benefits for elderly and disabled
+Alternatives three firms to control Medicaid benefits for older people and disabled

 Pa.
 Delays most important long-time period care shift in Philadelphia location